lavantien/flowershop/README.md

 #### Development environment setup instruction:
 1. Open root folder in `IntelliJ IDEA`.
-2. Edit file `application.properties` (MySQL server's account and version) according to your database.
+2. Edit file `application.yml` (MySQL server's account and version) according to your database or setup environment variables.
 3. Running the first 2 lines in file `db/run.sql` to create a database (schema) name `flowershop` in the MySQL Server.
 4. Launch Spring Boot `FlowershopApplication`.
 The tables will be create if run the first time.
 5. Run the rest in file `db/run.sql` to fill default data for our application.